romaninsh/terms/frontend/content/blog/using-your-own-dockerfile-with-dokku.md

 I have simplified this file but you can look at the fully working version that will [install Wordpress inside your container](https://github.com/romaninsh/docker-wordpress/blob/master/Dockerfile).

-The first few commands will upgrade version of "ubuntu" inside your container.
-This may take a while first time, but Docker will cache and further deploys will be quite fast.
+The first few lines will upgrade version of "ubuntu" inside your container.
+This may take a while during your first deploy, but Docker will caching will make it real fast next time.

-Next we set up a new webroot for your application inside `/app` and will copy your repository contens inside that folder.
+Further lines  application inside `/app` and will copy your repository contents inside that folder and will also set up a simplified [vhost.conf](https://github.com/romaninsh/docker-wordpress/blob/master/vhost.conf) for our application.

-Dokku and dokku-alt are mini-PaaS solutions for your Ubuntu server essentially helping you deploy your websites into isolated container.
-Your Ubuntu Linux running on DigitalOcean $10/m droplet could have dozens of "apps" running with ease.

-Dokku-alt handles the deployment of the application, if it is a web application, it will associate it with domain / URL and will keep looking after things like domain redirects, aliases, https certificates and deploy access rights.
+Final piece will instruct Docker that port 80 needs to be exposed and that the file [run.sh](https://github.com/romaninsh/docker-wordpress/blob/master/run.sh) must be runing during a lifespan of this container.

+## How to use Dokku-alt for your web apps

-In my work I'm mostly using PHP applications written in [Agile Toolkit](http://agiletoolkit.org/).
+In my work I'm mostly using PHP applications written in [Agile Toolkit](http://agiletoolkit.org/) that are deployed inside one or several *dokku-alt* containers.
 A single application contains multiple "interfaces" - frontend, backend and quite often will also have an "api" end-point.

+I heavily rely on CONFIG variables and perform container tweaks after it has been built to manipulate Webroot and some other settings.

+In some instances I create a shared volumes between containers.
+If you would like me to write a more detailed blog post about practical use of Dokku-alt, [let me know on twitter - @romaninsh](https://twitter.com/romaninsh).